-When this switch is activated, the engine is stopped as the fuel pump suction valves are opened, spilling the high-pressure fuel generated by the fuel pump.
+When this switch is activated, the engine is stopped as the fuel supply valve to the fuel oil supply unit is shut.

 Transfer of Responsibility

 The responsibility buttons are provided to select the appropriate control station for the main engine.
 The options are: